Dewynters/Test-HTML-CSS-JS/README.md

 #  Coding test

-Using the Gulp boilerplate, create the app from the visuals provided. (instructions in below)
+Using the Gulp boilerplate, create the app from the visuals provided.
+(Gulp instructions in below)

 There is no need to use any CSS / JS frameworks, just plain HTML, CSS/SCSS and jQuery is fine.
 The images required are in the /build/assets/images folder.